nrc4867/webcheckers/docs/DesignDoc.md

 ### Roadmap of Enhancements
 * We have developed an AI that a user can play against replacing a human opponent.
-* We have also developed a "Spectator" mode where a third user could watch a match occuring between two other players without having the ability to play.
+* We have also developed a "Spectator" mode where a third user could watch a match occurring between two other players without having the ability to play.
-* Lastly, we have added a third enhancement where a user could watch the replay of the match, meaning the user could simulated the game that was previously played and can control what to watch- next move, previous move.
+* Lastly, we have added a third enhancement where a user could watch the replay of the match, meaning the user could be simulated the game that was previously played and can control what to watch- next move, previous move.

 ## Application Domain